turingschool/front-end-curriculum/lessons/unit-testing-react.md

 #### Testing for a class

-It might also be helpful to test to see if a component has a certain class.
+A common mistake developers make when testing components is writing assertions that are very closely tied to the actual content and text on the page.
+This is problematic because copy is much more likely to change on a regular basis.
+For example, if we write an assertion to test that the title of our application exists and contains the text 'Grocery List', and then we decide to change it to 'Shopping Cart', now we have a failing test when nothing is actually broken.

+For this reason, (among others), it's usually more reliable to test things that are less likely to change, such as a class name on an element.
 An easy way to do that is to test if it matches a given css selector.

 ```
 Grocery.test.js